uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

 ■ AWS Services for DR
   - Storage
     - S3(Cross-region Replication)
+      - ex) A company is planning to migrate a business-critical dataset to Amazon S3.
+The current solution design uses a single S3 bucket in the us-east-1 Region with versioning enabled to store the dataset.
+The company's disaster recovery policy states that all data multiple AWS Regions.
+How should a solutions architect design the S3 solution? -> **Create an additional S3 bucket with versioning in another Region and configure cross-Region replication.**
     - **EBS(Snapshot, Copy)**
+      - ex) A company wants to improve its ability to clone large amounts of production data into a test environment in the same AWS Region.
+The data is stored in Amazon EC2 instances on Amazon Elastic Block Store (Amazon EBS) volumes.
+Modifications to the cloned data must not affect the production environment.
+The software that accesses this data requires consistently high I/O performance.
+A solutions architect needs to minimize the time that is required to clone the production data into the test environment.
+Which solution will meet these requirements? -> **Take EBS snapshots of the production EBS volumes.
+Turn on the EBS fast snapshot restore feature on the EBS snapshots.
+Restore the snapshots into new EBS volumes.
+Attach the new EBS volumes to EC2 instances in the test environment.** (Amazon EBS fast snapshot restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
+This eliminates the latency of I/O operations on a block when it is accessed for the first time.
+Volumes that are created using fast snapshot restore instantly deliver all of their provisioned performance.)
     - Snowball
+      - ex) A company uses NFS to store large video files in on-premises network attached storage.
+Each video file ranges in size from 1 MB to 500 GB.
+The total storage is 70 TB and is no longer growing.
+The company decides to migrate the video files to Amazon S3.
+The company must migrate the video files as soon as possible while using **the least possible network bandwidth**.
+Which solution will meet these requirements? -> **Create an AWS Snowball Edge job.
+Receive a Snowball Edge device on premises.
+Use the Snowball Edge client to transfer data to the device.
+Return the device so that AWS can import the data into Amazon S3** <-> File Gateway uses the Internet, so maximum speed will be at most 1Gbps, so it'll take a minimum of 6.5 days and you use 70TB of Internet bandwidth. / You can achieve speeds of up to 10Gbps with Direct Connect.
+Total time 15.5 hours and you will use 70TB of bandwidth.
+Direct Connect does not use your Internet bandwidth, as you will have a dedicate peer to peer connectivity between your on-prem and the AWS Cloud, so technically, you're not using your "public" bandwidth.
+      - Snowball can copy with speed and doesn't require internet.
+On a Snowball Edge device you can copy files with a speed of up to 100Gbps.
+70TB will take around 5600 seconds, so very quickly, less than 2 hours.
+The downside is that it'll take between 4-6 working days to receive the device and then another 2-3 working days to send it back and for AWS to move the data onto S3 once it reaches them.
+Total time: 6-9 working days.
+Bandwidth used: 0.
     - DataSync : Migration, 감사, 파일 권한 보존
     - CloudEndure
   - Compute